When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The 23 best horror films on Amazon Prime Video and Freevee

 There’s a universal thrill in being scared – especially when there’s no actual danger involved.
-And what better way to indulge your taste for the pants-fillingly frightening than to dim the lights and cue up a horror movie?
+And what better way to indulge your taste for the pants-fillingly frightening than to dim the lights and cue up a horror movie on your favourite streaming device?

 Thankfully, the days of having to venture out to the video shop or cross your fingers that something suitable is on are over: there’s a horrifying wealth of scary movies available at your fingertips on streaming services.